pi-lar/neuropil/doc/source/protocol.token.rst

 Therefore we (ourselves) favor the use of realms, because it lets you create 'online' registration instances without pre-issuing and deploying public tokens.
-A fingerprint of an identity token is enough to identify the right partner or to find a third party (realm) who is willing to proove the authenticity of a device, application or person.
+A fingerprint of an identity token is enough to identify the right partner or to find a third party (realm) who is willing to prove the authenticity of a device, application or person.
 In a similar way you can remote control your devices, because for authorization requests each device, application or person is able to contact your realm for allowance.